Previous Humanities Forum 1999-2020

 Visualizing Deafness: Language Manuals and Manual Languages in Premodern Archives (MEMS Colloquium) – Jonathan Hsy, George Washington University

-Race, Racism, and the New Racial Science (40th Du Bois Lecture) – Dorothy E. Roberts, University of Pennsylvania
+Race, Racism, and the New Racial Science (40th W.E.B.
+Du Bois Lecture) – Dorothy E. Roberts, University of Pennsylvania

 High-Tech Housewives and H-4 “Dreamers”: South Asian Immigration in a Changing Landscape – Amy Bhatt, UMBC